cognizant-ai-labs/muir-release/README.md

 The code assumes datasets are downloaded into `~/hyperdatasets/<dataset_name>`, e.g., `~/hyperdatasets/cifar` and `~/hyperdatasets/wikitext2`.

+Dataset files for the synthetic dataset are included directly in `muir-release/datasets/synthetic`.

 Dataset files for Cifar can be downloaded directly with PyTorch.

 Dataset files for WikiText-2 can be downloaded from https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/.